microsoft/graphitation/packages/supermassive/README.md

 > Note: see [this discussion](https://github.com/graphql/defer-stream-wg) of the new response format in the
 > defer and stream working group

+#### Incremental delivery flags

+The following optional execution arguments tune how deferred/streamed payloads are executed and delivered.

+- **`enableEarlyExecution`** (`boolean`, default `false`) — When enabled, deferred fragments (`@defer` patches) start executing immediately alongside the main selection set, instead of only after the initial result has been resolved.
+This can reduce the overall latency of incremental payloads at the cost of doing more work up front.

+- **`enableDeferredMerge`** (`boolean`, default `false`) — When enabled, deferred fragments that have already completed by the time the response is built are merged directly into their parent result instead of being emitted as separate incremental payloads.
+This reduces the number of payloads a client has to process and re-normalize.

+- **`incrementalPayloadBatchingTimeoutMs`** (`number`, optional) — Sets a time window (in milliseconds) used to batch incremental payloads together before they are delivered:
+  - In combination with `enableDeferredMerge`, execution waits up to this many milliseconds for pending deferred fragments so they can be merged into the initial result rather than streamed separately.
+  - For the subsequent payload stream, multiple incremental results that complete within the window are grouped into a single delivery.

+  A value of `0` (or a non-finite value) disables the wait.
+Note that the merge-into-initial-result behavior requires `enableDeferredMerge`; without it the timeout only affects batching of the subsequent payload stream.

 ### Possible future - pre-normalized executor

 In a scenario where executor is running close to the client (sometimes even in same process or at least in same browser), it might be worth exploring removing some of the requirements imposed by the usual GraphQL transport - for example serialization.
 Not only GraphQL executors do the JSON serialization, but also they return the data that is optimized for transport and that matches the query tree.
 This means clients need to perform often expensive normazilation.
 As traffic and message size might be less important in same process / same browser scenarios, it might be worthwhile exploring return pre-normalized data from supermassive.
 This offers massive speedups for some clients like Apollo ([see benchmarks](https://github.com/vladar/graphql-normalized)).